sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 just an archived version of the `sayhi-0.001` directory placed there for your convenience.

-Now dive down into your distribution with `cd sayhi-0.001`.
-We'll step through each of the files and directories we see from left to right with the `ls -l` command.
+Dive down into your distribution with `cd sayhi-0.001`, also known as your **"build tree,"** and we'll step through each of the files and directories we see from left to right with the `ls -l` command.

 ### The `bin` Directory

 Nothing exciting here.
-That's where your `sayhi` command is stored.
+This is where your `sayhi` command is stored.

 ### `dist.ini` File